plblum/jivs/planning/Design Jivs-DOM.md

 form validation state changed
 ```

 Each category has zero or one registered factory.
 A registration method accepts a factory that creates a dispatcher instance.
 Each attachment method accepts optional caller-supplied options, passes those options unchanged to the corresponding factory, preserves any callback already in the configuration, assigns the composed callback internally, and returns the created dispatcher.
-The factory is a creation strategy, not a dispatcher instance registry. `jivs-dom` does not prescribe the shape or meaning of these options. `jivs-simpledom` may provide its own fully registered `IDomDispatcherService` instance.
+The factory is a creation strategy, not a dispatcher instance registry. `jivs-dom` does not prescribe the shape or meaning of these options. `jivs-simpledom` may provide its own fully registered `IDispatcherService` instance.

 Registration is setup-time configuration.
 If no factory is registered for a category, its attachment method logs that there is nothing to attach, leaves the existing callback unchanged, and returns `null`.
 The design does not require a default factory.
 Registration replacement and registration after attachment are not specified because each category is expected to have at most one setup-time registration.
 Disabling a category is normally done by not calling its attachment method.